 In order to guarantee secure interoperability between public and private networks, algorithms can also be employed to alert enterprises to potential security threats.

 Private LTE Networks Use Cases

-Self-maintained Private LTE networks are of particular interest to companies providing mission-critical services.
+Self-maintained private cellular networks are of particular interest to companies providing mission-critical services.
 Take manufacturing as an example.
 In large factories and warehouses, reliable connectivity for production-critical automation cannot be achieved via WiFi.
-Not only do Private LTE networks provide high-performance connectivity, they give enterprises the ability to utilize different network frequencies for different devices, guaranteeing interference-free connectivity for robotic and IoT devices throughout the plant.
+Not only do private networks provide high-performance connectivity, they give enterprises the ability to utilize different network frequencies for different devices, guaranteeing interference-free connectivity for robotic and IoT devices throughout the plant.
 Private LTE can also be employed across multiple premises, yet centrally managed from one location enabling remote network control.

 Complete control from one, modular platform

-Secure, reliable and cost effective, a centrally managed Private LTE solution is an ideal way to future-proof IoT connectivity in an industrial environment.
+Secure, reliable and cost effective, a centrally managed private networking solution is an ideal way to future-proof IoT connectivity in an industrial environment.
 Pod Group’s modular platform, Pod IoT Suite, enables enterprises to control every aspect of their IoT connectivity, while seamless roaming between the public and private network is made possible through our Private LTE for Enterprise Solution.

 Want to find out more from the experts?

 Are Private LTE network solutions what you’ve been looking for?
-For more information on how Private LTE can solve enterprise connectivity challenges ahead of the transition to 5G, watch our webinar led by industry experts and download our white paper on Innovation in Private Networks.
+For more information on how private networks can solve enterprise connectivity challenges ahead of the transition to 5G, why not get in touch with Pod’s Private LTE experts today?